The Art of Advertising Tobacco Products in Books

 Our literary detective, Paul Collins, talked to some of the authors whose novels were used to push cigarettes on unassuming readers back in the '60s and '70s.
 He joins us from Portland, Oregon.
 Thanks for being here, Paul.

-Professor PAUL COLLINS (Department of English, Portland State University): Oh, it's good to be here.
+PAUL COLLINS: Oh, it's good to be here.

 YDSTIE: So, first of all, how did you come across this story?